ridulfo/nicolo.se/src/pages/blog/2023-12-29-unix-style-ai-programs.md

 ## LLMs as a Unix program

 Now imagine you have a text file that you would like to have summarized.
 You would like to simply write `cat README.md | ai "Summarize this."`.
 That is possible with the other script that I created just called `ai`.
+More information about it here: [Github](https://github.com/ridulfo/ai-tools).

 ```
 > ai -h